Prepare These Documents Now for Canada’s New TR to PR Pathway to Permanent Residence (2026–2027)

 These documents help clarify inconsistencies and provide IRCC with a complete picture of your background.

-Foothills Immigration Inc. is a trusted Canadian immigration consulting firm known for its expertise in permanent residence applications, LMIA support, skilled worker programs, Canadian work permits, and TR to PR transitions.
+Navigating new immigration programs can be confusing, especially when requirements evolve quickly.
+Foot Hills Immigration helps temporary residents understand eligibility, prepare strong documentation, and apply with confidence.
+We are trusted Canadian immigration consulting firm known for its expertise in permanent residence applications, LMIA support, skilled worker programs, Canadian work permits, and TR to PR transitions.
 We provide:

 • Full document application preparation